Predictive Learning on Hidden Tree-Structured Ising Models: Preliminaries and Problem Statement

 \subsection{Hidden Structure Estimation}

 We are interested in characterizing the \emph{sample complexity} of structure recovery: given data generated from $\p (\cdot)\in \isingtree$ for an unknown tree $\T$, what is the minimum number $\nn$ of samples $\{\bnx^{(i)}, i\in[\nn] \}$ from $\np(\cdot)$ needed to recover the (unweighted) edge set of $\T$ with high probability?
 In particular, we would like to quantify how $\nn$ depends on the crossover probability $q$.
 Intuitively, noise makes ``weak'' edges to appear ``weaker'', and the sample complexity is expected to be an increasing function of $q$.
 Because the distribution $\np(\cdot)$ of the observable variables does not factorize according to any tree, this problem does not follow directly from the noiseless case.
-In this work, we use and analyze the sample complexity of the classical Chow-Liu algorithm (Algorithm \ref{alg:Chow-Liu}).
+Although the classical MLE is the standard approach for the noiseless case, for the noisy setting the MLE estimation of parameters $\theta$ of the hidden model is intractable, due to the summation over the support of $\bX$.
+Additionally, the MLE structure estimate from noisy data is not in general consistent with the hidden structure as we explain in Section \ref{MLE}.
+However, for the model that we consider in this paper, the projected-MLE estimate of the observables onto the space of tree-structured models gives a consistent structure estimate.
+Additionally, that structure estimate is identical to the output of Chow-Liu algorithm (Algorithm \ref{alg:Chow-Liu}) from noisy data.
+We refer the reader to Section \ref{MLE} for the discussion about the MLE and the connection with the noisy Chow-Liu algorithm.

+In this work, we use and analyze the sample complexity of the classical Chow-Liu algorithm (Algorithm \ref{alg:Chow-Liu}) for the following reasons: We show that given finite number of noisy data as input, the Chow-Liu algorithm recovers the original tree $\T$ with high probability.
+Further the sample complexity is asymptotically optimal for fixed $q<1/2$ (see Tables \ref{table:Results} and \ref{table:Results1}), and its order remains $\mc{O}(\log p)$ in the high dimensional regime.
+The algorithm is computationally efficient in comparison to other optimization techniques and it does not require the value $q$ to be known.
+Additionally, Algorithm \ref{alg:Chow-Liu} solves the projected-MLE problem that we discuss in Section \ref{MLE}.
+The above reasons and our finite sample complexity bound Theorems \ref{theorem: structure: simple} and \ref{thm:sufficient} suggest that Algorithm \ref{alg:Chow-Liu} is an excellent approach for tree-structure learning from noisy data.